paulfioravanti/paulfioravanti.github.io/_posts/2020-12-06-speak-at-meetups.md

 ![Elixir Sydney Nerves talk][]

-You, the speaker, get to practice public speaking, a skill that may not be exercised much in your day to day activities, and your audience gets to leverage your knowledge to learn new things that can potentially help them in their own activities.
+You, the speaker, get to practise public speaking, a skill that may not be exercised much in your day to day activities, and your audience gets to leverage your knowledge to learn new things that can potentially help them in their own activities.